orbitse/Awesome-Law-NLP-Research-Work/README.md

 ## Data Science and Law
 The intersection between machine learning and the law has many names, _e.g._ computational law, legal analytics, legal informatics, or empirical legal studies.
-The automation can help improve many aspects of the law.
-Programs can review contracts to identify risks and problematic language, make predictions about the outcomes of legal proceedings, and help law enforcement identify criminal behavior.
-Lawyer-bots can answer simple questions.
+AI automation can help improve many aspects of the law.
+Programs can review contracts to identify risks and problematic language, assist with discovery, make predictions about the outcomes of legal proceedings, and help law enforcement identify criminal behavior.
+Lawyer-bots can even answer simple questions.
 But, in order to apply probabilistic models to the law, you need to understand legal language.

 This repository highlights recent natural language processing (NLP) related work in the field of law.
-This overview focuses primarily on applying NLP techniques to publicly accessible legal text to improve both, access to and understanding of, the law.
+Applying NLP techniques to publicly accessible legal text to improve both, access to and understanding of, the law is especially important.
+Although, applying machine learning to the law is still quite new, it will likely become a disruptive force in the legal service industry.

 __Example projects__